thethales/poliglota.js/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-The project still is on is infacy, therefore perfomance issues might be possible
+Note: The project is still on its infacy, therefore perfomance issues might be a thing.

 ### Prerequisites

 Note: The browser must have Javascript Support

-A JSON file containing the proper setences in the desired languages must be created following the sample.json or according to the strcute below
+A JSON file containing the proper sentences in the desired languages must be created following the sample file [data.json](https://github.com/thethales/poliglota.js/blob/master/data.json)  (Documentend [here](https://github.com/thethales/poliglota.js/blob/master/data.schema.json))  or according to the structure below

 ```
 {